 It is no secret that I’m a chocoholic.
 From sneaking it as a kid to shouting out my addiction to the world, it’s been a constant thread in my life.
 The sweet treat is a go-to option, regardless of the time of day (yes, that includes breakfast in Belgium where it is absolutely divine).
 I’ve made it my mission to visit chocolate factories, museums, and artisan shoppes around the world throughout my travels.
 I even packed nearly 20 giant Whittaker chocolate bars in my suitcase when I moved home from New Zealand.
 Some people love coffee, some love beer, and I love chocolate.
 It’s a wonder it’s taken me years to hop onto this tasty trail considering it’s practically in my backyard, but here we are, so let’s dive in!

-This post is brought to you from a hosted Chocolate Trail experience with Destination Stratford.
+Disclaimer: This was a hosted Chocolate Trail experience with Destination Stratford.
 Everything you read here is my own personal experience and opinion.

 Where is Stratford, Ontario?

 Stratford, Ontario is situated on the Avon River in southwestern Ontario, Canada.
 If you’re driving from Kitchener, it’s 45 minutes west of there (or 1 hour and 45 minutes west of Toronto) along Highway 8.
 If you’re coming from the opposite direction, it’s 45 minutes east of the popular beach destination, Grand Bend.